-Matt Sorum’s ‘Adopt the Arts’ Rockstar Concert 2016 at the Fonda Theatre in Hollywood CA.
+Matt Sorum’s ‘Adopt the Arts’ Iconic Rockstar Concert Hollywood, CA.

 Click ahead for more behind the scenes and black carpet pics, as well as concert videos featuring more rock legends!